Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Application Domains of Approximate Computing

-\textbf{Signal Processing:} In edge computing and IoT systems, various signal processing methodologies and algorithms are applied to process raw signal from sensors, which are often associated to noise~\cite{2014_Sampson_ACMtc}.
+\textbf{Signal Processing:} In edge computing and IoT systems, various signal processing methodologies and algorithms are applied to process raw signal from sensors, which are often associated with noise~\cite{2014_Sampson_ACMtc}.
 Recently, signal processing algorithms are migrating from cloud-based platforms with high computation capabilities, such as servers and desktops, to the edge and low power-devices (i.e., embedded systems) that are often resource-constrained and cost-sensitive.
 Real-time requirements are common in signal processing systems, thus Approximate Computing schemes are proposed to suffice critical performance requirements~\cite{2020_Baharvand_IEEEtetc}.
-Memory storage can also benefit from Approximate Computing.
-For example, the work in ~\cite{2014_Sampson_ACMtc} uses reduced precision operations (e.g., memory write) to extend the storage lifetime.

-Filters in signal processing systems usually consumes considerable amount of energy.
-Finite Impulse Response (FIR) filters with voltage scaling strategies and reduced precision redundancy can achieve considerable energy saving with negligible degradation of Signal-to-Noise Ratio (SNR)~\cite{2013_Chen_IEEEtvlsi}.
-Hardware-level approximate designs such as reverse carry propagate adders are also implemented in FIRS filters to replace exact functional units~\cite{2018_Pashaeifar_IEEEtvlsi}.
-Moreover, FIR filters are optimized at the architecture level, for example, the PANDORA framework eliminates loop-carried dependencies, achieving up to 81$\times$ speed-up with acceptable errors~\cite{2020_Stitt_ACMtecs}.
-In addition to filters, signal transformations (e.g., the discrete Fourier transform) are also target of approximation, as their main computations come from trigonometric functions, which require massive amount of floating-point computations, while at the same time they can tolerate errors~\cite{2010_Baek_PLDI}.